 Does Maryland Law Recognize Common Law Marriages?

-But, and this is the key, if a valid common-law marriage has been created in a jurisdiction that recognizes common law marriages, the marriage is valid in Maryland.
+But, and this is the key, if a valid common-law marriage has been created in a jurisdiction that recognizes common-law marriages, the marriage is valid in Maryland.

 But Maryland courts make an honest call based on the law of the jurisdiction that recognizes common law.
-So if the parties only lived together for single several-day visit but it would have been recognized in that state as a common-law marriage, Maryland courts will call it a common-law marriage.
+So if the parties only lived together for a single several-day visit, but it would have been recognized in that state as a common-law marriage, Maryland courts will call it a common-law marriage.